Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: All arc-like continua with terminal points are Julia continua

-Furthermore, $A$ and $F_k(C_k^1)$ are separated by a quadrilateral of fixed modulus (namely $F_k(U_k^1)$).
-If $2\pi i s(k)$ is chosen well inside $A$, this implies that the real part of the first intersection of the geodesic $(0,\infty) + 2\pi i s(k)$ with $F_k(C_k^1)$ grows at least proportionally with the length of $A$.
-So we can also ensure~\ref{I4item:endpiece} by choosing $\chi_k$ small enough.
+Furthermore, $A$ and $F_k(C_k^1)$ are separated by a quadrilateral (namely $F_k(U_k^1)$) whose modulus is independent of $\gamma_k$.
+Again applying the Teichm\"uller modulus theorem, it follows that the distance from $2\pi i s(k)$ to $F_k(C_k^1)$ grows at least propertionally with the length of $A$.
+So~\ref{I4item:endpiece} also holds when $\chi_k$ is small enough.

-Finally, it is clear that claim \ref{I4item:wholegeodesic} holds for all sufficiently small $\chi_k$ (for example, by observing that, as $\chi_k\to 0$, the portion of $T_k$ containing $U_k$ converges in the sense of Carath\'eodory kernel convergence to a simply-connected domain contained in $U_k\cup \{z\colon \re z> R_k\}$).
+Finally, consider $Q$ as a quadrilateral whose ``horizontal'' sides are given by the two vertical segments $R_k \pm i [\chi_k,\pi]/2$.
+If $\chi_k$ is small enough, $Q$ has modulus greater than $1$, so again there is a geodesic of $T$ contained in $Q$ connecting the two line segments.
+This geodesic is disjoint from $F_k^{-1}([0,\infty) + 2\pi i s(k))$, and separates it from $T\setminus Q$.
+This establishes~\ref{I4item:wholegeodesic}.
+Observe that $F_k^{-1}([0,\infty) + 2\pi i s(k))$ is disjoint from the geodesic $[4,\infty)$, and hence does not enter $\tilde{U}_k$.
+So the second claim of~\ref{I4item:wholegeodesic} does indeed follow from the first.

-\nextinductivestep\textbf{I5.} For $j=1,\dots,m_k$, define \begin{equinduction} \eta_k^j \defeq \max\{ x\colon F_{k}^{-1}(x + 2\pi i s(k)) \in C_k^{j} \} \geq M_k+1. \end{equinduction} Furthermore, set \begin{equinduction} \widetilde{M}_k\defeq\max\bigl((2s(k)+1)\pi , \eta_k^{m_k} , F_k(R_k+3) , F_k^{N_k+1}(\widetilde{M}_{k_*}+1) , F_k^{n_k}(k)\bigr).\end{equinduction}
+\nextinductivestep\textbf{I5.} For $j=1,\dots,m_k$, define \begin{equinduction} \eta_k^j \defeq \max\{ x\colon F_{k}^{-1}(x + 2\pi i s(k)) \in C_k^{j} \} \geq M_k+1. \end{equinduction} Furthermore, set \begin{equinduction} \widetilde{M}_k\defeq\max\bigl((2s(k)+1)\pi , \eta_k^{m_k} , F_k(R_k+3) , F_k^{N_k+1}(\widetilde{M}_{k_*}+1) , F_k^{n_k}(k+5)\bigr).\end{equinduction}

 By construction, we have $M_k < \eta_k^1 < \dots < \eta_k^{m_k} \leq \widetilde{M}_k$.
 Hence we can define an order-preserving homeomorphism $\phi_k\colon [M_k,\widetilde{M}_k]\to [0,1]$ such that \begin{equinduction} \phi_k(\eta_k^j)=\omega_j, \qquad j=1,\dots,m_{k}-1.\end{equinduction} We may extend $\phi_k$ to $[0,\infty]$ by setting $\phi_k(x) \defeq 0$ for $x<M_k$ and $\phi_k(x) \defeq 1$ for $x\geq \widetilde{M}_k$.